yunfengdiao/Skeleton-Robustness-Benchmark/README.md

 </div>

 Key Features of RobustBenchHAR:
-+ **A benchmark for evaluating existing transfer-based attacks in human Activity Recognition (HAR)**: RobustBenchHAR ensembles existing transfer-based attacks including several types and fairly evaluates various transfer-based attacks under the same setting.
++ **The first large-scale benchmark for evaluating adversarial robustness in human Activity Recognition (HAR)**: RobustBenchHAR ensembles existing adversarial attacks including several types and fairly evaluates various attacks under the same setting.
 + **Evaluate the robustness of various models and datasets**: RobustBenchHAR provides a plug-and-play interface to verify the robustness of models on different data sets.
-+ **A summary of transfer-based attacks and defenses**: RobustBenchHAR reviews numerous transfer-based attacks and adversarial defenses, making it easy to get the whole picture of transfer-based attacks for practitioners.
++ **A summary of transfer-based attacks and defenses**: RobustBenchHAR reviews multiple adversarial attacks and defenses, making it easy to get the whole picture of attacks for practitioners.

 ## Dataset and Checkpoints
 1. We adopt the Dataset in [BEAT](https://github.com/realcrane/Defending-Black-box-Skeleton-based-Human-Activity-Classifiers/tree/main), you can download it from [BaiduNetdisk link](https://pan.baidu.com/s/1s2IzT_hX3IHQ9qWxIwQZng?pwd=9rwa)